 Important MoM wiki pages

-- Ballooning feature design :Features/Design/memory-balloon and Mom ballooning tech preview :SLA-mom-ballooning-tp
+- Ballooning feature design and MoM ballooning tech preview

 - There is some old documentation that needs to be updated and migrated to this wiki.

 Additional project information

 Our git repository sits on oVirt’s Gerrit server.
 Development takes place on mostly in vdsm mailing lists: vdsm-patches for submitting new patches, and vdsm-devel for general discussions on where Vdsm development should go.
 On the latter one, users and potential users should feel comfortable to seek help, ask questions, and get answers about Vdsm.